Easy Colorful Scarf

 FPsc around each st in round being careful to not make stitches too tight.

 Repeat Round 2 until project measures 45 to 50” long.
 Fasten off.

 With yarn needle and yarn tail sew up slight gap where ends of Row 1 meet

-Join in any st in bottom edge of Row 1 with a FPsc; Repeat Round 2 one more time around to help loose scarf end match the tighter last round.
+Join in any st in bottom edge of Row 1 with a sl st; Ch 1, FPsc in same st and in each st around; This will help the loose scarf end match the tighter last round.
 Fasten off.

 How to wear:

 Choose which side you would like to show – knit-like texture or stripes of braids – simply turn scarf inside out to get the look you want